 Thinking carefully about what we reduce, reuse and recycle will enable you to save money whilst caring for our environment.
 It can also produce some great supplies for the plants and animals in your backyard.
 Many of those scraps are prefect treats for worms, chickens and other backyard animals.
 The rest can be used to make fertiliser – saving you costs and putting some of the nutrients you harvested from the garden right back into it.

-For some great ideas on how to do this check out this video of a workshop we ran on reducing household waste and see how one family use this approach to help their edible garden thrive.
+For some great ideas on how to do this check out this video of a workshop we ran during the 2020 Virtual Trail on reducing household waste and see how one family uses this approach to help their edible garden thrive.